nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 27 (DS).md

 Um, so that is a tier three result.
 Uh, you find a pressure plate, um, about halfway down the hall about, you know, a step or two ahead of where that goblin corpse is.
 Uh, um, or a step or two behind where the goblin corpse is.
 Um, if you, you can choose to disarm the trap without having to make a second test because you rolled so well.
 Well, so you walk down the hallway, you're kind of keeping an eye out and you notice that one of the, uh, one of the floor, um, one of the floor pavers is slightly wiggly.
 And you determine that that is a, um, that is a pressure plate for, um, some sort of scythe.

 And he, and when you look to the side, you see like a slit in the, uh, in the side of the wall.
 Um, that's, um, about, about head height for a goblin, about mid section for a person.
 Um, so you are pretty confident that there's some sort of like slicing mechanism that's gonna pop out if you push on that pressure plate.
 How do you disarm it?
-Am I throwing Poe at it?
+Am I throwing Po at it?
 Or?
 Well, you could throw things kills.
 Um, well, you, you, you don't, you don't have to make a skill check on this at all.
 Oh, you are able to, you are able to disarm it because you rolled as well as you did.

 Tier three result.
 So you don't have to do a follow up skill check.
 Um, I'm just.
 You're asking me to be creative.
 Okay.
 It's 915.
 You don't have to be creative.
 You can say, I wedge, I wedge it open or say, Chris, you decide.
 I don't care.
 You know.
 It's fine.
 Very creative.
 You can be.
 I think when I could blacksmith for what I have and.
 Put around it so it can't go down.
 All right.
 Would that be something like that?
 Yep.
 You're able, you're able to fashion.
 Yeah.
 You're able to fashion some sort of weight, wedging mechanism to keep the, uh, to keep the pressure plate open.